townivan/townivan.github.io/_posts/2023-08-10-javascript-event-listeners.md

 });
 ```

-Better to use the selector/method/event pattern (best for being able to remove an eventListener later):
+**Better than both of those** is to use the selector/method/event pattern below:

 ```js
 const btn = document.querySelector('.btn');